symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 ### disabled

-AP defines *disabled* as “[a] general term used for a physical, mental, developmental or intellectual disability.”
+The [*AP Stylebook](https://www.apstylebook.com/ap_stylebook/disabilities) defines *disabled* as “[a] general term used for a physical, mental, developmental or intellectual disability.”
 AP says both person-first (“person with a disability”) and identity-first (“disabled person”) language are acceptable.
 Ask your source what they prefer.

 The Americans with Disabilities Act National Network’s [*Guidelines for Writing about People with Disabilities*](https://adata.org/factsheet/ADANN-writing) spells out some common categories used to describe types of disability: “visible/invisible; physical; mobility; sensory; cognitive; mental illness/psychiatric disability; and acquired/congenital.”